vegardit/bash-funk/README.md

 - `BASH_FUNK_PREFIX` - if specified, the names of all bash-funk commands will be prefixed with this value.
 Must only contain alphanumeric characters `a-z`, `A-Z`, `0-9`) and underscore `_`.
 - `BASH_FUNK_DIRS_COLOR` - ANSI color code to be used by the bash prompt to highlight directories, default is `94` which will be transformed to `\e[94m`
 - `BASH_FUNK_NO_PROMPT`        - if set to any value bash-funk will not install it's Bash prompt function.
 - `BASH_FUNK_NO_PROMPT_DATE`   - if set to any value the Bash prompt will not display the current date and time.
+- `BASH_FUNK_NO_PROMPT_GIT`    - if set to any value the Bash prompt will not display GIT branch and modification information.
 - `BASH_FUNK_NO_PROMPT_JOBS`   - if set to any value the Bash prompt will not display the number of shell jobs.
-- `BASH_FUNK_NO_PROMPT_GIT`  - if set to any value the Bash prompt will not display GIT branch and modification information.
+- `BASH_FUNK_NO_PROMPT_SCREEN` - if set to any value the Bash prompt will not display the number of detached screens
-- `BASH_FUNK_NO_PROMPT_SVN`  - if set to any value the Bash prompt will not display SVN branch and modification information.
-- `BASH_FUNK_NO_PROMPT_TTY`  - if set to any value the Bash prompt will not display the current tty.
+- `BASH_FUNK_NO_PROMPT_SVN`    - if set to any value the Bash prompt will not display SVN branch and modification information.- `BASH_FUNK_NO_PROMPT_TTY`    - if set to any value the Bash prompt will not display the current tty.
 - `BASH_FUNK_NO_TWEAK_BASH`    - if set to any value bash-funk will not automatically invoke the [-tweak-bash](https://github.com/vegardit/bash-funk/blob/master/modules/misc.md#-tweak-bash) command.

 ### Loading single modules
 All modules are self-containing.
 This means, if you are only interested in the commands provided by one module, you can also directly source that particular module located in the `modules` folder and do not use the `bash-funk.sh` loader script.